Office Christmas party etiquette Know what you should avoid like the plague.

 February 10, 2020

 Here is our etiquette guide to get you through the office Christmas party with flying colours.
-Follow it to make sure you’re not the one that everybody talks and laughs about the day after, or worse, the one that gets fired!
+Follow it to make sure you’re not the one that everybody talks and laughs about the day after, or worse, the one that gets fired.

 We know you feel like celebrating the fact that the holidays are just around the corner, but be careful.
 The office is not the place to get your wild party animal out.
-At the corporate world, inappropriate behaviour can, and will, hurt your future within the company and your career.
+In the corporate world, inappropriate behaviour can, and will, hurt your future within the company and your career.
 Instead, take advantage of the yearly get-together to show your appreciation to your co-workers and, why not, score some brownie points with your boss.

 Ultimately, to make the best of your office Christmas party there are a few things you must avoid like the plague:

 Although you might feel as Absolutely Fabulous as Patsy and Eddie after a few drinks, too much alcohol and office party do not mix.
 Period.
 Usually, the booze flows free at these events, but that doesn’t mean you should accept each glass the waiter offers you.
 Although it is called a party, don’t forget you’re still in your working environment.
 There’s a thin line between merry and drunk, and you shouldn’t make a fool of yourself at the office Christmas party.
 Too many drinks and you may end up telling that annoying co-worker you can stand him or her.
 Or singing on the tables and, God forbid, removing some items of clothing and making a pass at your boss.
 Well, Bridget Jones can tell you a thing or two about office party etiquette.